-If you are in need of garden decor ideas that will not blow your budget, then look no further.
+If you are in need of DIY garden decor ideas that will not blow your budget, then look no further.
 Your kitchen is actually filled with stuff that you can recycle for your garden decor.
 From teapots, mugs, pots and pans, all these things can transform the look of your garden with a little bit of creativity.
 Read on for some garden decor ideas that will keep you inspired in decorating your garden using kitchen items and utensils.

 1. Big Bowl Succulent Planter

 Use an ample sized bowl to create a mini garden of cactus and succulents.
 If you have a mixing bowl, soup bowl, or any ample sized bowl that you no longer use, transform it into a planter for your succulents.
 Porcelain bowls with intricate designs would look best.
 Simply fill it with soil, add some rocks and plant your succulents!

 Use old bottles as candleholder to light your garden.
 This is a great idea if you are fond of hosting outdoor parties.
 This would however require a bit of DIY skills.
 You also need some tools to cut the bottle into half.
 You can use about eight pieces of bottle for this DIY project.
 Four of them can be used to hold candles while the others can serve as a vase.
 Arrange them in circular manner similar to what’s shown above and hang on a tree.

 Image Credit: Amazon

 Use an intricately designed bowl as bird feeder, which you can then hang in your garden.
 As you can see above, a porcelain bowl with colorful floral designs is converted into a bird feeder.
 Simply attach strings in an old porcelain bowl.
 Then hang it to a tree or in any spot.
 Fill it with birdseeds and soon enough, birds will come flying into your garden.

 4. Bowl Mushrooms